Skip To Main Content

 The Manhasset Technology Program incorporates the project-based aspects of the Project Lead The Way curriculum.
 This curriculum brings 21st Century engineering principles to middle school students.

-The K-6 Health curriculum uses THE GREAT BODY SHOP, which is a fully comprehensive health curriculum that meets the needs and standards of school districts across the country.
-It includes topics that cover all aspects of physical, mental, social, emotional health and safety.
+The K–6 Health curriculum uses THE GREAT BODY SHOP, a fully comprehensive health curriculum that meets the needs and standards of school districts across the country.
+It includes topics that cover all aspects of physical, mental, social, emotional health, and safety.

-Manhasset also has a well-developed and comprehensive research program.
-Students may progress through three levels of science research, eventually culminating in the STS Prep course as seniors.
-All research courses are offered as one credit electives.
+Manhasset also offers a well-developed and comprehensive science research program.
+Students can progress through three levels of research courses, culminating in the STS Prep course in 12th grade.
+All research courses are offered as one-credit electives.

 7-12 Technology curriculum